 We are also offering a walk at Coles Bay park in North Saanich.
 This quiet, small park is located just outside of Victoria, between Brentwood Bay and Deep Cove in North Saanich.
 Walk a short distance through a canopy of native Douglas Fir, Cedar, Black Hawthorn, and Arbutus trees to Coles Bay, and enjoy beautiful views of the Saanich Inlet!

-Healing for Mind, Body & Spirit with Kelly Kiss.
+Healing for Body, Mind & Soul with Kelly Kiss.
 ThetaHealing® & Reiki Workshops, Forest Therapy Walks, Holistic Nutrition & Personal Healing Retreats.
 Come stay & transform with me on beautiful Salt Spring Island!
-Certified ThetaHealing® Teacher, Canadian Reiki Association Teacher, Forest Therapy Guide & Registered Holistic Nutritionist.
+Certified ThetaHealing® Teacher, Canadian Reiki Association Teacher, ANFT Certified Forest Therapy Guide & Registered Holistic Nutritionist.

 Disclaimer: All Spiritual healing sessions with Kelly Kiss are for personal and spiritual growth purposes only.
 Kelly is not a medical doctor and therefore she does not diagnose medical conditions.
 Her sessions are not a substitute for advice or treatment that you would normally receive from a professional such as a doctor, lawyer, psychiatrist or financial advisor.
 It is advised that clients in crisis first seek professional help.